SnehaGummadi/NEAT-chimeric/README.md

 This is an pre-release v4.0 of the software.
 For a stable release, please see: [NEAT 3.0](https://github.com/ncsa/NEAT/releases/tag/3.3) (or check out older tagged releases)

+# The NEAT Project v3.0
+Welcome to the NEAT project, the NExt-generation sequencing Analysis Toolkit, version 3.0.
+Neat has now been updated with Python 3, and is moving toward PEP8 standards.
+There is still lots of work to be done.
+See the [ChangeLog](ChangeLog.md) for notes.

+Stay tuned over the coming weeks for exciting updates to NEAT, and learn how to [contribute](CONTRIBUTING.md) yourself.
+If you'd like to use some of our code, no problem!
+Just review the [license](LICENSE.md), first.

+NEAT-genReads is a fine-grained read simulator.
+GenReads simulates real-looking data using models learned from specific datasets.
+There are several supporting utilities for generating models used for simulation.

+This is an in-progress v2.0 of the software.
+For a previous stable release please see: [genReads1](https://github.com/zstephens/genReads1)

 To cite this work, please use:

 > Stephens, Zachary D., Matthew E. Hudson, Liudmila S. Mainzer, Morgan Taschuk, Matthew R. Weber, and Ravishankar K. Iyer.
 "Simulating next-generation sequencing datasets from empirical mutation and sequencing models."
 PloS one 11, no. 11 (2016): e0167047.